-ACCOUNTABLE MAN AGER DECLARATION FORM
+ACCOUNTABLE MANAGER DECLARATION FORM

 (To be completed by all key AIS managerial personnel)

 Name of the Officer:

 Name of Employer:

 Post title:

 Principal Responsibilities:

 Report to:

 Academic Qualifications

 Work Qualification & Experience

 Years in Current Position

 Last position held

-Sub-ordinate staffing structure (Provide on sepa rate sheet)
+Sub-ordinate staffing structure (Provide on separa ate sheet)

 Declaration of Undertaking

-(1) I,, an eposition of employee of and holding the
+(1) employee of and holding the

+position of, are , having understo ood my principal
-responsibilities, is prepared to uphold them ensuring that the operation of the od my principal said aeronautical

-information services is for the safety of aircraft operations.
+(1) I, and holding the position of , an employee of, having understood my principal responsibilities, is prepared to uphold them ensuring that the operation of the said aeronautical information services is for the safety of aircraft operations.

-(2) I am fully aware that any failure on my part or n the area of responsibility so assigned to me to ensure:
+(2) I am fully aware that any failure on my part on the area of responsibility so assigned to me to ensure:

-(i) compliance to the applicable standards publis hed by the Authority: and
+(i) compliance to the applicable standards published by the Authority; and

-(ii) conformance to the procedures promulgated • • •
+(ii) conformance to the procedures promulgated by my employer;

 Will be in breach of 3.1 of SD-AIS; and may invalidate the AIS Provider Certificate issued to my employer.

-(3) I understand that each post holder is accou

-the said position and that accountability entails competency on the part of the post holder in his/her
+(3) I understand that each post holder is accountable for the responsibilities/functions so prescribed for the said position and that accountability entails competency on the part of the post holder in his/her performance.

-performance.
+D /

 Signature: Date:

-For CAAFI Use Only Exposition / AIS MATM
+For CAAFI Use Only

+Exposition / AIS MATM V (N)

-Acceptability of the applicant: Yes / No
+Acceptability of the applicant: Remarks: (Areas of non-compliance, reasons, et Yes / No

-Remarks: (Areas of non-compliance, reasons, etc.)
+Remarks.
+(Areas of non-compliance, reasons, etc.)

-Γ = .
+Namai Signature Doto

 Name: Signature Date